MeridianAlgo/TradeRiser/CONTRIBUTING.md

-# Contributing to Crypto Trading Bot
+# Contributing to TradeRiser

-First off, thank you for considering contributing to Crypto Trading Bot! 🎉
+First off, thank you for considering contributing to TradeRiser! 🎉

 ## Code of Conduct